Your Goal: Develop mindfulness on different experiences.

 As you relax deeply into your body, you will naturally develop an increased feeling of awareness of it.
 In Meditation Skill 03, you will develop a stable feeling of mindful presence by being aware of your whole-body experience as you sit.

-You now introduce your ability to relax and soften, learned in Meditation Skills 01-02, to find enjoyment in the growing mindful presence within your body, with less mind wandering and free from restlessness.
-The key is to take your time being mindfully aware of each of these stages.
+You now introduce your ability to relax and soften, learned in Meditation Skills 01-02, to find enjoyment and contentment with the growing presence within your body.
+The key is to take your time being mindfully aware and to develop contentment with each of these stages.

 .............................................